BMW iDrive

+iDrive control knob on the center console.

 iDrive is an in-car communications and entertainment system, used to control most secondary vehicle systems in late-model BMW cars.
 It was launched in 2001, first appearing in the E65 7 Series.
 The system unifies an array of functions under a single control architecture consisting of an LCD panel mounted on the dashboard and a control knob mounted on the center console.

 iDrive introduced the first multiplexed MOST Bus/Byteflight optical fiber data busses with a very high bit rate in a production vehicle.
 These are used for high-speed applications such as controlling the television, DVD, or driver assistance systems like adaptive cruise control, infrared night vision or head-up display.

 iDrive allows the driver (and, in some models, front-seat passengers) to control the climate (air conditioner and heater), audio system (radio and CD player), navigation system, and communication system.

 iDrive is also used in modern Rolls-Royce models, as Rolls-Royce is owned by BMW, and in the 2019 onwards Toyota Supra is a collaboration between BMW and Toyota.
 BMW also owns the Mini brand, and a pared-down version of iDrive is available on those cars, branded as Connected.